ABOUT

 Prof. Eglė Lastauskienė

-Assoc.
 Prof. Renata Gudiukaitė

 Group members

-Assoc. prof. Audrius Gegeckas
+Assoc.
+Prof. Audrius Gegeckas

-Assist. prof. Kotryna Čekuolytė
+Assist.
+Prof. Kotryna Čekuolytė

-Assist. prof. Vilius Malūnavičius
+Assist.
+Prof. Vilius Malūnavičius

 Dr. Greta Gyraitė